calmofthestorm/starsector/README.md

   multiple nodes is rejected, but any other change is allowed.
 Should such a change be desirable, functions are provided that manipulate the tree structure directly.

   This helps limit the blast radius of bugs to the headline(s) affected, even if the bug itself results in adding new text that could be parsed as a headline.

 # Limitations

 * Parses only a small subset of Org mode.

-    I have no plans to extend this, except possibly adding native parsing of properties, planning, and timestamps rather than relying on Orgize.
+    I have no plans to extend this, except possibly adding native parsing of properties rather than relying on Orgize.
 I recommend using [orgize](https://github.com/PoiScript/orgize) to parse section contents.

 * Since sections are stored as text, every change to a headline requires reparsing the entire headline.
 A builder is provided to batch such changes if desired.

 * The fuzz test produces many uninteresting cases where Orgize and Starsector parse the same differently.
-There is some logic to filter out knows differences, but the fuzz test remains fairly noisy, and requires going through it manually to determine whether a difference is actually new.
+There is some logic to filter out known differences, but the fuzz test remains fairly noisy, and requires going through it manually to determine whether a difference is actually new.
 It's still very useful, but it's not expected that it will produce no violations.